mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 Firefox also supports the `chrome.*` namespace for APIs that are compatible with Chrome, primarily to assist with [porting](https://extensionworkshop.com/documentation/develop/porting-a-google-chrome-extension/).
 However, using the `browser.*` namespace is preferred.
 In addition to being the proposed standard, `browser.*` uses promises—a modern and convenient mechanism for handling asynchronous events.

-Only in the most trivial extensions is namespace likely to be the only cross-platform issue that has to be addressed.
+Only in the most trivial extensions is namespace likely to be the only cross-platform issue to be addressed.
 Therefore, it's rarely, if ever, helpful to address this issue alone.
 The best approach is to address this with asynchronous event handling.

 ### API asynchronous event handling

-There are two approaches to handling asynchronous events in use among the main browsers:

-- _Promises_, the proposed standard for the extensions API used by Firefox and Safari.
-- _Callbacks_, used by Chrome, Edge, and Opera.
+With the introduction of Manifest V3 (Chrome 88), all the main browsers support _Promises_ as their approach to handling asynchronous events.
+Before that Firefox and Safari used _Promises_, while _Callbacks_ were used by Chrome, Edge, and Opera.

+> **Note:** As of November 2023, the Chrome documentation notes that "support has been added to most methods, though callbacks are still supported as an alternative.
+(We will eventually support promises on all appropriate methods.)"

 Firefox also supports callbacks for the APIs that support the `chrome.*` namespace.
 However, using promises (and the `browser.*` namespace) is recommended.
-Promises have been adopted as part of the proposed standard.
-It greatly simplifies asynchronous event handling, particularly where you need to chain events together.
+Promises greatly simplifies asynchronous event handling, particularly where you need to chain events together.

-> **Note:** If you're unfamiliar with the differences between these two methods, take a look at [Getting to know asynchronous JavaScript: Callbacks, Promises and Async/Await](https://medium.com/codebuddies/getting-to-know-asynchronous-javascript-callbacks-promises-and-async-await-17e0673281ee) or the MDN [Using promises](/en-US/docs/Web/JavaScript/Guide/Using_promises) page.
+> **Note:** If you're unfamiliar with the differences between these two methods, look at [Getting to know asynchronous JavaScript: Callbacks, Promises and Async/Await](https://medium.com/codebuddies/getting-to-know-asynchronous-javascript-callbacks-promises-and-async-await-17e0673281ee) or the MDN [Using promises](/en-US/docs/Web/JavaScript/Guide/Using_promises) page.

 #### The WebExtension browser API Polyfill